 Introduction

 The phrase "they will see" in Spanish translates to "ellos verán" or "ellos lo verán", depending on the context.
-This expression is commonly used in both spoken and written Spanish to indicate that something will become visible or understood in the future.
+Because of that, this expression is commonly used in both spoken and written Spanish to indicate that something will become visible or understood in the future.
 Whether you're learning Spanish or refining your fluency, understanding how to use this phrase correctly is essential for clear communication.
 In this article, we'll explore the meaning, usage, and nuances of "they will see" in Spanish, along with examples and common mistakes to avoid.

 Detailed Explanation

 This phrase can be used in various contexts, from literal to figurative.
-For example, it can describe a future event where something becomes visible, such as "Ellos verán el resultado mañana" (They will see the result tomorrow).
+Take this: it can describe a future event where something becomes visible, such as "Ellos verán el resultado mañana" (They will see the result tomorrow).
 It can also be used metaphorically to imply that someone will understand or realize something in the future, as in "Ellos verán quién tiene razón" (They will see who is right).

 Step-by-Step or Concept Breakdown